Posted by kemanuel

 This go-around, physicians may have the ear of the HHS Secretary-nominee, Tom Price, who is an orthopedic surgeon.
 Dr. Price has argued for higher reimbursement rates for doctors and more autonomy.
 Regardless, reimburse rate predictability may stabilize.

-Posted in "Single State Agency", 1915 b/c Waiver, California Medicaid, CMS, Congress, Decrease in Medicaid Spending, DHHS, Doctors, Federal Government, Federal Law, Health Care Providers and Services, HHS, HMS, Hospital Medicaid Providers, Hospitals, Knicole Emanuel, Legal Analysis, Legislation, Managed Care, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Audits, Medicaid Costs, Medicaid Providers, Medicaid Recipients, Medicaid Reform, Medicaid Reimbursements, Medicaid Services, Montana Medicaid, NC, North Carolina, Obamacare, Physicians, Primary Care, Primary Care Physicians, Psychiatrists, Tax Dollars, Taxes, Uninsured
+Posted in "Single State Agency", 1915 b/c Waiver, California Medicaid, CMS, Congress, Decrease in Medicaid Spending, Doctors, Federal Government, Federal Law, Health Care Providers and Services, HHS, HMS, Hospital Medicaid Providers, Hospitals, Knicole Emanuel, Legal Analysis, Legislation, Managed Care, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Audits, Medicaid Costs, Medicaid Providers, Medicaid Recipients, Medicaid Reform, Medicaid Reimbursements, Medicaid Services, Montana Medicaid, NC, NC DHHS, North Carolina, Obamacare, Physicians, Primary Care, Primary Care Physicians, Psychiatrists, Tax Dollars, Taxes, Uninsured

 Tags: 42 CFR 431.10, Affordable Care, Affordable Care Act, Block grant, California Medicaid, Disproportionate share hospital, DSH payments, Federal funding, Federal Government, Federal portion of Medicaid, Health and Human Services, Health care, HHS, Managed care, Managed Care Organizations, Mandatory work requirements, Medicaid, Medicaid beneficiaries, Medicaid block grants, Medicaid Costs, Medicaid Eligibility, Medicaid enrollment, Medicaid Expansion, Medicaid per capitat cap, Medicaid Providers, Medicaid Waiver, Medicaid waivers, Medicare, Montana Medicaid, Patient Protection and Affordable Care Act, Per capita cap, Physicians who Accept Medicaid, Primary Care, Primary Care Physician, Privatization, Single state agency, Single state entity, Tom Price, Trump